nanomsg/nng/docs/ref/migrate/nng1.md

 NNG 1.x had an undocumented ability to specify the local address to bind to when dialing, by using the local address in front of the destination address separated by a semicolon.
-This was provided for legacy libnanomsg compatilibility, and is no longer offered.
+This was provided for legacy libnanomsg compatibility, and is no longer offered.
 The correct way to specify a local address is by setting `NNG_OPT_LOCADDR` on the dialer.

 ## IPC Option Type Changes